Social Sciences and Humanities Research Council (SSHRC)

 Maximum Project Value

-Insight Development Grants are valued at up to $75,000.
+Insight Development Grants are valued at up to $75,000 over one to two years.
 A minimum budget of $7,000 in at least one of the years is required.

-For the current competition, at least 50 per cent of funds will be reserved for applications from emerging scholars.
+For the current competition, at least 50 % of funds will be reserved for applications from emerging scholars.

-Note: Insight Development Grant funds cannot be used for the remuneration and/or travel and subsistence costs of presenters or guest speakers, or for research costs of collaborators.
+- Insight Development Grant funds cannot be used for remuneration and/or travel and subsistence costs of presenters or guest speakers, or for research costs of collaborators.

 If College-level review is required, your College will communicate its earlier internal deadlines.